okalangkenneth/okalangkenneth/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Working as a freelancer
-- 🌱 &nbsp; Learning more about Microservices, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>